Xorekteer/chromie/README.md

 ### scheduler.py

 #### Usage

+<em>Always empty the next call string when you copy-paste an instane or modify a job_date!</em>

 1. Edit your schfile.json to set up jobs.
 This should be intuitive (just copy-paste or modify old jobs).
 If the schfile is lost, just create one in an interactive python shell using the class's interface.